 Contributions to Charity.
-Fluoroware had historically made charitable contributions to the Wallestad Foundation, a private foundation qualified under Section 170 of the Internal Revenue Code, established by Victor Wallestad, the founding shareholder of Fluoroware.
-The Wallestad Foundation is dedicated to the support of Christian ministries in Minnesota, the United States and throughout the world.
+Fluoroware had historically made charitable contributions to the Wallestad Foundation, a private foundation qualified under Section 170 of the Code, established by Victor Wallestad, the founding shareholder of Fluoroware, Inc. The Wallestad Foundation is dedicated to the support of Christian ministries in Minnesota, the United States and throughout the world.
 Dan Quernemoen, Stan Geyer and James Dauwalter, executive officers and directors of Entegris, are also directors of the Wallestad Foundation.
 Fluoroware contributed approximately \$270,000 to the Wallestad Foundation for fiscal 1997.
-Entegris has committed to contribute 5% of its fiscal 2000 net income to charitable organizations, primarily through the Wallestad Foundation.
+Entegris currently intends to annually contribute 5% of its net income to charitable organizations, primarily through the Wallestad Foundation.
 Entegris has accrued a charitable deduction of \$0.9 million for the first six months of fiscal 2000.